Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Application: Water Values and Intraday Electricity Trading

 one reads off the energy quantity $\Delta \Psi^\text{*}_t$ to be hedged with the new forward transaction at time $t_0$ with delivery period $[t,t+1]$.
 Model (\ref{Opt4}) can be further extended to account for intraday, forward \textit{and} spot transactions, as well. \end{rem}

-\begin{rem} The model proposed is intrinsically \textit{balance-energy neutral} for the balance group which the hydro-infrastructure belongs to.
+\begin{rem} The model proposed is intrinsically \textit{balance-energy neutral} for the balance group which the hydro infrastructure belongs to.
 A \textit{balance group} is a set of electricity meters measuring $15$ min consumption and production for net users.
 The \textit{transmission system operator} makes sure that every balance group is in an equilibrium state, by adding or subtracting electric energy in such a way that the total sum of energies vanishes for every quarter of an hour.
-Of course this comes at a certain expensive price with which the TSO charges the balance group owner, which can be (but not necessarily is) the hydro-infrastructure owner as well.
-Thus, there is an incentive not to generate or at least to reduce balance energy, in order to minimize costs. \end{rem} \begin{rem} The optimization problems analyzed so far can be rewritten in terms of risk-reward optimization, as it is customary in financial portfolio theory. \begin{defi}[\textbf{Risk and Reward}] The functional \begin{itemize} \item $\text{Reward}:L^2(\Omega,\mathcal{A},P):\rightarrow \mathbf{R}, R\mapsto \text{Reward}(R):=\mathbb{E}_0[r(R)]$ is termed as \textbf{reward measure}, \item $\text{Risk}:L^2(\Omega,\mathcal{A},P):\rightarrow \mathbf{R}, R\mapsto \text{Risk}(R):=\mathbb{E}_0[\rho(R)]$ is termed as \textbf{risk measure}. \end{itemize} \end{defi} The optimization problem (\ref{Opt2}) reads then as a trade-off between total risk and total reward
+Of course this comes at a certain expensive price with which the TSO charges the balance group owner, which can be (but not necessarily is) the hydro infrastructure owner as well.
+Thus, there is an incentive not to generate or at least to reduce balance energy, in order to minimize costs. \end{rem}